blalina/inspired-by-telegram-React/README.md

 # Chat App

-This is a simple chat application (spa) built with React.js using Vite, with the view inspired by the popular messaging app Telegram.
+SPA built with React.js using Vite, with the view inspired by the popular messaging app Telegram.

 Description: